MaastrichtU-IDS/d2s-download/README.md

 # data2services-download

-A project to automate download of datasets for the Data2Services project
+A project to automate download of datasets for the Data2Services project.

 ## Run on Docker